monkeydioude/josuke/README.md

 - `type`: SCM type, currently "gogs", "github" or "bitbucket".
 - `path`: local web path.
 This path must be specified in the SCM webhook’s parameters.
 - `secret`: signs the payload for Gogs and Github. *Optional, but strongly recommended for security purpose.* If not set, anybody can fake a payload on your webhook endpoint.
 - `command`: optional command, takes precedence over the deployment commands if set.
-It is run at each valid request. *Only the `%payload_path%` and `%payload_event%` placeholders are available in this hook scope.*
+It is run at each valid request. *Only the `%payload_path%`, `%payload_hook%` and `%payload_event%` placeholders are available in this hook scope.*

 There are three types of hooks:
 - `gogs`